-Employees are encouraged to bring their own face covering to work, but the District will provide a clean face covering for each employee or visitor that does not have one.
+Employees are encouraged to bring their own face covering to work, but the District will provide a clean face covering for each employee or visitor that does not have one or an N95 mask, if requested.
 The face covering must be worn properly over the nose and mouth at all times according to the guidelines of the LADPH and the CDC.
 Specifically, face coverings

-- Are to be applied before stepping onto school or facility grounds. - Must be washed after each shift. - Must cover both the nose and mouth. - Must not be shared. - Are required when interacting with other employees or the public. - Must be worn when moving throughout a facility. - May be removed when working alone in a private office with the door closed.
+- Are to be applied before stepping onto school or facility grounds entering any school facility. - Must be washed after each shift. - Must cover both the nose and mouth. - Must not be shared. - Are required when interacting with other employees or the public. - Must be worn when moving throughout a facility. - May be removed when working alone in a private office with the door closed.